Brazil’s Petlove raises $150M from Riverwood, SoftBank to sell pet products and services online – TechCrunch

 “We have built an increasingly comprehensive and inclusive platform to meet the needs of all stakeholders in this rapidly expanding market,” Lacerda said.

-Brazil is the 4th largest pet market in total spend, the company says.
+Brazil is the fourth largest pet market in total spend, the company says.
 According to the Instituto Pet Brasil, total sales of the Brazilian pet market surpassed US$7 billion (R$40 billion) in 2020, growing 13.5% compared to the previous year, while Petlove grew 65%.
-Overall, pet ownership in the country is high, with 60% of Brazilians owning pets compared to 50% in the US.
+Overall, pet ownership in the country is high, with 60% of Brazilians owning pets, compared to 50% in the U.S.

-Petlove has over 400 employees, according to Pitchbook.
+Petlove has more than 400 employees, according to PitchBook.

-Alex Szapiro, head of Brazil and operating partner of SoftBank Latin America Fund described the work that Petlove has done to help “form the largest ecosystem in Latin America” as “one of the most extraordinary in the segment and in the entire retail sector.”
+Alex Szapiro, head of Brazil and operating partner of SoftBank Latin America Fund, described the work that Petlove has done to help “form the largest ecosystem in Latin America” as “one of the most extraordinary in the segment and in the entire retail sector.”